dotswg/dots-architecture/draft-ietf-dots-architecture.md

 Triggering Requests for Mitigation {#mit-request-triggers}
 ----------------------------------

-[I-D.ietf-dots-requirements] places no limitation on the circumstances in which a DOTS client operator may request mitigation, nor does it demand justification for any mitigation request, thereby reserving operational control over DDoS defense for the domain requesting mitigation.
+[RFC8612] places no limitation on the circumstances in which a DOTS client operator may request mitigation, nor does it demand justification for any mitigation request, thereby reserving operational control over DDoS defense for the domain requesting mitigation.
 This architecture likewise does not prescribe the network conditions and mechanisms triggering a mitigation request from a DOTS client.

 However, considering selected possible mitigation triggers from an architectural perspective offers a model for alternative or unanticipated triggers for DOTS